programs & Enrollment

 practical life

-Practical Life activities are offered to assist the child in developing a sense of order, concentration, coordination, independence, respect for others, fine motor skills, grace and courtesy, and self-esteem.
-This area of learning allows children to imitate adult activities that they see every day and is designed to teach the child to function on their own.
-Exercises include sorting, pouring, food preparation, care of self and care of the environment.
+Practical Life activities are offered to assist the child in developing a sense of order, concentration, coordination, independence, respect for others, fine motor skills, grace & courtesy, and self-esteem.
+This area of learning allows children to imitate adult activities they see every day, and is designed to teach the child to function on their own.
+Exercises include sorting, folding, sweeping, pouring, food preparation, care of self and care of the environment.
 As a result of these activities, the child’s attention span lengthens, they pay attention to detail, and they learn good work habits.

 mathematics

 Students use hands-on materials rather than struggling with abstract concepts, so they can visualize what happens during mathematical operations.
 Lessons are sequential, each one building upon the one before.
-Children first learn simple counting and number recognition, and progress to addition, subtraction, multiplication, and division using bead materials.
+Children first learn simple counting and number recognition, then progress to skip counting, addition, subtraction, multiplication, division, and place value etc., using concrete materials.

 sensorial development

-An array of activities to assist the student in developing the five senses to understand the information they receive from their environment.
-Sensorial materials help the child to learn concepts of size, color and shape, while improving eye and hand coordination.
+The Sensorial area provides an array of activities in which students can utilize their five senses to develop cognitive skills through hands-on learning.
+Sensorial materials help the child to learn concepts of size, color, and shape, while improving their fine and gross motor skills.
 The children compare heights, weights, colors, sounds, smells, textures, and shapes.
-Music for the Montessori classroom is also covered.

 CULTURAL SCIENCE

-• Botany – Assists the child in exploring the biological aspects of his/her environment.
-This helps them develop an appreciation for the delicate balance of nature.
-The study of botany is child centered using live plants as a knowledge and interest catalyst.
+- Botany assists the child in exploring the biological aspects of his environment, which helps him develop an appreciation for nature.
+The study of botany is implemented using live plants as a knowledge and interest catalyst.

-• Science Experiments – The activities are interesting and fun!
-They are all “hands on.”
+- Science Experiments are intriguing and hands-on.
 Prediction and analysis are incorporated into each experiment.

 language arts

 According to the Montessori philosophy, learning to read and write should be as natural as learning to speak.
-Through the use of a multitude of activities a child first learns his phonics, phonetic reading and writing, irregular or sight words, phonograms and blends, which will lead to fluent reading.
-Children also learn to write their own short stories using the Montessori Moveable Alphabet.
-We document journal keeping, creative writing, whole language and poetry as well.
+Through a multitude of activities and sound games, a child first learns his phonics.
+Continued work with sight words, phonograms and blends lead to phonetic writing and fluent reading.
+Children first learn to write their own creative sentences using the Montessori Moveable Alphabet.
+Other areas of focus include grammar, journal writing and poetry.

 How To Enroll